-It may be necessary for students to take medication, including prescribed and non-prescribed medications, during the school day or during school activities.
-So that appropriate care can be provided in the event of a reaction or illness, the district must know the medications a student is taking.
+It may be necessary for students to take medication, including prescribed and non-prescribed medications, during the school day.
+So appropriate care can be provided in the event of a reaction or illness, the District must know the medications a student is taking.
 No medication will be administered at school except in compliance with Board Policies 504.32, 904.50, and 904.60.